izahirclemencia/docs.konghq.com/app/konnect/migration.md

 ### Deployment mode specifics

-Depending on your current deployment mode, you may
+Depending on your current deployment mode, you may have different migration paths.

 #### Traditional Mode